+Articles can be left in our Drop Off Box Located at: Co-Operating Church, Williams Avenue

+the voice of the community MEMBER 2020

+ADVERTISING

+Advertising enquiries can be addressed to:

+Ruth Place or Allan Larkin

+Churchill & District News

+PO Box 234, Churchill, 3842 or email:

+cdnadvertising@cdnews.com.au

+Telephone: Ruth 03 5122 1961

+Allan 0427 372 517

+Disclaimer

-Articles can be left in our Drop Off Box Located at: Co-Operating Church, Williams Avenue COMMUNITY NEWSPAPER ASSOCIATION of VICTORIA the voice of the community MEMBER 2020 ADVERTISING Advertising enquiries can be addressed to: Ruth Place or Allan Larkin Churchill & District News PO Box 234, Churchill, 3842 or email: cdnadvertising@cdnews.com.au 03 5122 1961 Telephone: Ruth 0427 372 517 Allan Disclaimer The Churchill & District News wishes to advise that the views or remarks expressed in this publication are not necessarily the views of the Editor or the Management Team and no endorsement of service is implied by the listing of advertisers, sponsors or contributors.
+The Churchill & District News wishes to advise that the views or remarks expressed in this publication are not necessarily the views of the Editor or the Management Team and no endorsement of service is implied by the listing of advertisers, sponsors or contributors.

 CHURCHILL & DISTRICT NEWS IS PRODUCED UNDER THE DIRECTION AND CONTROL OF THE CO-OPERATING CHURCHES OF CHURCHILL.
 THE CO-OPERATION IS MADE UP OF THE ANGLICAN, UNITING AND CHURCHES OF CHRIST

+Hazelwood milking sheds
-by Leo Billington

-In May 1901, the Victorian government announced its intention to appoint
+by Leo Billington In May 1901, the government Victorian announced its intention to appoint

-two dairy inspectors secure the requisite to conditions in the dairy factories, milking sheds and yards, and generally in the structures and processes in connection with the dairying industry.
+two dairy inspectors secure the requisite conditions in the dairy factories, milking sheds and yards, and generally in the structures and processes in connection with the dairying industry.

-Contamination from bird feathers, bracken, lack of washing water, over-ripe milk, warm milk - a real problem in summer - were all recognised as health problems.
+Contamination bird feathers, bracken, lack of washing water, over-ripe milk, warm milk - a real problem in summer - were all recognised as health problems.

 Earlier, in March 1894, during a meeting of suppliers to the Hazelwood Fresh Food Creamery, a question was asked if there was a "system of cleanliness" that was to be observed by dairy farmers.

 The answer was that "all milk that came to the creamery was clean and well-strained and that the cans were free from any appearance of untidiness."

 It was also pointed out that "the company is arranging to employ an inspector who will visit every farm, inspect every supplier's milking yard and dairying utensils."

-The Victorian Dairy Supervision Act [1905] was initially tested across farms
+Victorian The Dairy Supervision Act [1905] was initially tested across farms

-RAINFALL

-Rainfall for November 2020
+Rainfall for November

-Churchill had a below average rainfall totalling 35mm for November, the second lowest monthly rainfall recording for the year; 3mm more than the March rainfall.
+Churchill had a below

+average rainfall totalling

+35mm for November, the

+second lowest monthly

+rainfall recording for the

+year; 3mm more than the

-The 2020 Rainfall total to the end of November is now 795 mm.
+to the end of November is

 Rain at Hazelwood South.

-In the last 34 years there has only been one dryer November, that was in 1989.
-November
+there has only been one

-this year had 33.5 mm of rain, which is 45% of the average for November.
-This year started very wet, the average for 2020 has now dropped to 123%.
-The stored up ground water is reducing fast.
-December is starting with lots of dry grass and busy mowers.
-The expectation is for much needed above average rain during summer.

-in Metropolitan Melbourne,

-Ballarat
+November,

+The 2020 Rainfall total

-In part, the Act gives
+In the last 34 years

-inspectors the right to

-confer with or advise such

-owner on matters connected

-with his farm, animals,

-and dairy produce when

-requested to do so or when

-instructed to do so by the

-Minister: as well as inspect

-and examine all premises,

-utensils and appurtenances,

-and also all animals and

-their food and water supply.
+March rainfall.